nasa/cumulus/docs/development/quality-and-coverage.md

 all of our markdown for style and formatting.
 The configured rules can be found [here](https://github.com/nasa/cumulus/blob/master/.markdownlint.json).

-To check the configured markdown linting run `npm run lint-md`.
+To run linting on the markdown files  run `npm run lint-md`.

 ## Audit